jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.11.28 NormalVectors
+#### 7.11.29 NormalVectors

-Calculates normal vectors for points within a LAS file and stores these data (XYZ vector components) in the RGB field.
+Calculates normal vectors for points within a LAS file and stores these data (XYZ vector components) in the RGB field..

 *Parameters*: